 All of the above reasons are great, but there is no greater joy associated with going through your wardrobe than the chance to do good.
-If you’re in the midst of a move, take a look at your gently used clothes.
+If you’re in the midst of a move in the London area, take a look at your gently used clothes.

 They may not make it to your new home, but they’ll always have a home at your neighbourhood Red Cross Charity Shop.